-In this course, students will examine the regulations and standards aovernina telecommunications at the national international levels.
-They will analyze legal requirements and standards for privacy, security protection in the field and communications.
+In this course, students will examine the regulations and standards aovernina telecommunications at the national and international levels.
+They will analyze legal requirements and standards for privacy, security protection in the field of and data communications.
 They will also explore effective compliance management of established policies and regulations to ensure the integrity and confidentiality of communications in a constantly changing technological environment.
 (Prerequisites: CISE 1050, INTE 2440L)